 High Intensity Rainfall Design System

-HIRDS is a simple online tool that can estimate rainfall frequency at any point in New Zealand.
+HIRDS is a simple online tool that can estimate the magnitude and frequency of high intensity rainfall at any point in New Zealand.

-Despite the best efforts of many city and district councils, intense downpours can quickly overload stormwater drainage systems, causing sewage to flow into nearby waterways and beaches.
-NIWA's High Intensity Rainfall Design System (HIRDS) offers planners and engineers more certainty about the frequency of high-intensity rainfalls, enabling them to better design stormwater drainage systems and other structures.
+NIWA's High Intensity Rainfall Design System (HIRDS) offers planners and engineers more certainty about the frequency of high-intensity rainfall events, enabling them to better design stormwater drainage, flood defence systems and other vital structures.